slingr-stack/pandadoc-package/README.md

 # Javascript API

-The Javascript API of the pandadoc endpoint has three pieces:
+The Javascript API of the pandadoc package has three pieces:

 - **HTTP requests**: These allow making regular HTTP requests.
 - **Shortcuts**: These are helpers to make HTTP request to the API in a more convenient way.
-- **Additional Helpers**: These helpers provide additional features that facilitate or improve the endpoint usage in SLINGR.
+- **Additional Helpers**: These helpers provide additional features that facilitate or improve the package usage in SLINGR.

 ## HTTP requests
 You can make `GET`,`POST` requests to the [pandadoc API](https://api.pandadoc.com) like this: